-Join Scott Simpson for an in-depth discussion in this video Listening to audio in Rhythmbox, part of Up and Running with Ubuntu Desktop Linux.
+Join Scott Simpson for an in-depth discussion in this video Listening to audio in Rhythmbox, part of Learning Ubuntu Desktop Linux.

 Ubuntu comes with the Rhythmbox music player, which can play audio files, podcasts, CDs, and radio streams.
 I'll open up Rhythmbox by searching for it in the dash.
 Earlier, I copied some MP3 files to my Music folder.
 And they show up right here under Music.
 If they don't show up for you, you might need to click on Import.
 And then choose the folder where the files are.
 Then you'll click Import Listed Tracks.
 Up along the top here, I have Rewind, Play, which turns into a Pause button when the music's actually playing, Fast forward, Loop playback, Shuffle playback, and a tiny album cover Thumbnail.

 Over on the right side, there's a slider that represents the progress through the track and a little speaker.
 This is the volume slider.
 And I'll set it to something a little bit low.
 If I double click on a song, it starts playing.
 That's pretty quiet.
 Let me raise the volume.
 All right, I'll pause for now.
 I can even drag songs to My Play queue, to set the order of songs I want to listen to.
 Here I can shuffle the order of the songs, or clear out what's here.
 If you're using a native installation of Ubuntu on a machine with a CD or DVD drive, you'll be able to play audio discs as well.